Mergers & Acquisitions (M&A) Valuation Methodologies II

 Josephine has spent the last 20 years working in corporate finance in a number of different roles – as an investment banker, corporate adviser, private equity investor and in publicly listed companies.
 More recently, Josephine has been leading the corporate finance function of a publicly listed mining company.

-There are no available videos from "Josephine Tan"
+There are no available Videos from "Josephine Tan"